-BTEC Health and Social Care is a course covering a range of health and social care issues from examining the skills needed in the care profession to a deeper understanding of biological issues.
-BTEC is more vocational in approach, and is ideal for students more adept at continuous assessment ( coursework ) as there are no external examinations.
+BTEC Health and Social Care offers a broad basis of study for the health and social care sector.
+The course covers a range of topics from examining the skills needed in the care profession to a deeper understanding of biological issues.
+BTEC is more vocational in approach, and is ideal for students more adept at continuous assessment (coursework) as there are no external examinations.

 There are two BTEC options: